coder7475/coder7475/README.md

 ## 👨‍💻 About Me

-**Hello, I'm Robiul Hossain — a Software Engineer dedicated to building scalable, secure, and high-performance systems.**
+**Hello, I'm Robiul Hossain, a Software Engineer focused on building scalable, secure, and high-performance systems.**

-I have expertise in **TypeScript**, **Python**, **Node.js**, **Express.js**, **FastAPI**, and **NestJS**, as well as extensive experience with databases such as **PostgreSQL**, **MongoDB**, and **Redis**.
+I work with **TypeScript**, **Python**, **Node.js**, **Express.js**, **FastAPI**, **NestJS**, **React**, and **Next.js**.
+My experience spans both backend and frontend development, and I have strong expertise in databases such as **PostgreSQL**, **MongoDB**, and **Redis**.
+I also work with **RabbitMQ** for messaging and distributed communication.

-My professional focus spans backend development and DevOps.
-I am proficient with tools and technologies including **Docker**, **Nginx**, **Git**, **GitHub**, **GitHub Actions** and monitoring solutions like **Prometheus** and **Grafana**.
-I am committed to implementing clean architecture, optimizing database design, automating workflows, and ensuring system resilience.
+My professional interests cover backend engineering and DevOps.
+I use tools such as **Docker**, **Nginx**, **Git**, **GitHub**, **GitHub Actions**, and monitoring platforms including **Prometheus** and **Grafana**.
+I focus on clean architecture, improving database efficiency, automating development processes, and building resilient systems.

 I am currently seeking **full-time opportunities** in Software Engineering roles.

 ## 🛠 What I'm Working On

-- Specializing in backend development with Node.js, Python, TypeScript, FastAPI, Express.js & NestJs.
+- Strengthening backend development skills in Node.js, Python, TypeScript, FastAPI, Express.js, and NestJS.
+- Expanding frontend expertise with React and Next.js.
+- Building messaging pipelines using RabbitMQ for asynchronous and distributed workloads.
-- Designing scalable, high-performance databases using PostgreSQL, MongoDB and Redis.
+- Designing scalable and high-performance databases using PostgreSQL, MongoDB, and Redis.
-- Strengthening problem-solving with regular DSA practice and low-level design work.
+- Improving problem-solving through regular DSA practice and low-level design.
-- Applying DevOps practices: CI/CD with Docker, GitHub Actions, Nginx, AWS, Kubernetes etc.
+- Applying DevOps practices involving CI/CD, Docker, GitHub Actions, Nginx, AWS, and Kubernetes.
-- Managing large codebases efficiently with Monorepo strategies.
+- Managing and structuring large codebases with Monorepo techniques.
-- Boosting productivity through a automating workflows.
+- Increasing productivity by automating workflows and internal tools.
-- Deepening knowledge in system design, distributed systems, and microservice architecture.
+- Deepening understanding of system design, distributed systems, and microservice architecture.

 ## 📈 Vision